shathalshehri/Human-Robot-Controller/README.md

 For setting up and installing XAMPP on a Mac, you might find this video tutorial helpful: [How to Install XAMPP on macOS](https://www.youtube.com/watch?v=ryq01KSn00o).

+---
+**About This Repository:**
+This repository showcases my tasks completed during the software development track of my training program at Smart Methods Company.